SDRausty/sdrausty.github.io/index.md

 layout: default
 title: "sdrausty.github.io"
 ---
 Message to https://github.com/Grimler91 You enticed me to contribute.
-Then you banned me.
+Then you deleted my hard effort, my work.
+And latter you banned my account from Termux.

 Message to https://github.com/fornwall DITTO